acumos/acumos-r-client/docs/onboarding-r-guide.rst

 on-boarding process.
 By default create=TRUE, if you don't want to create the microservice modify the value to FALSE (create =FALSE)

-license : path to the license file : "license.json".
-After onboarding the model with license, the artifacts will show license file with name "license.json" even if user has uploaded the license file with different name.
+license : path to the license file : The license file name must be "license.json" if not, on-boarding will be rejected

 You can also authenticate yourself by using the auth() API: